What are classroom discussions?

 -

-2. Orchestrating the discussion: teachers should pay attention to a couple of elements and tasks that will create thinking routines to explore and deepen their understanding of a topic.
-The following elements may happen in different orders but they should be part of any thinking routine tool chosen by teachers:
+Teachers should pay attention to a couple of elements and tasks that will create thinking routines to explore and deepen their understanding of a topic.
+The following elements may happen in a different order but, according to Harvard’s Project Zero, they should be part of any Thinking Routine (links to Harvard’s Project Zero) chosen by teachers:

 -